 - 1. The Look A non-verbal signal to be given as a reminder for positive behaviour - 2.
 The Warning A quiet word, warning of future sanctions if the right choice is not made.
 Children can 'recover' back to Green from this point. - 3.
 Thinking Zone Child moves to sit within the 'Thinking Zone' within the classroom.
 It is a time to reflect and for the pupil to calm down.
 If a child gets to Thinking, they will automatically receive a playtime sanction.
 This will be recorded on the Sanctions calendar.
 Children cannot recover from this point on the programme. - 4.
-Parking This should involve prior arrangement with a teacher in another class.
-Following persistent non-compliance, a pupil is accompanied (by an adult) to another classroom and seated alone at a table.
-This should last for no longer than 45 minutes.
-If a child gets to Parking three times in one week, the class teacher must inform the parents, either by speaking face-to-face or by telephone.
-We must communicate with our parents regularly and work together to support children in making correct choices. - 5.
 Blue Sky Blue Sky is not part of the sanction process and is merely the language we use to offer children time to recover their behaviour and be ready for learning.
 This is an opportunity for the child to calm down and regain control over their behaviour.
 Simple activities such as colouring or puzzles could be provided as this may assist the child in calming down.
-A pupil should only need to remain in blue sky for up to 45 minutes.
+A pupil should only need to remain in blue sky for no longer than 45 minutes.
 The class teacher or member of the SLT must then carry out a Behaviour Recovery conversation.
-This is an opportunity to discuss the behaviour with the pupil and assess their readiness to return to the classroom. - 6.
-Red Sky If a pupil continues to be non-compliant, they will be excluded internally for a short period of time.
-They means they will miss the next playtime and lunchtime after the Red Sky being issued.
-Pupils are allowed 6 Red Skies each half term and then the 7th Red Sky may result in a fixed term exclusion.
+This is an opportunity to discuss the behaviour with the pupil and assess their readiness to return to the classroom.

+5. Red Sky - If a pupil continues to be non-compliant, they will be excluded internally for a short period of time.
+This means they will miss the next playtime and lunchtime after the Red Sky being issued.
+Pupils are allowed 6 Red Skies each half term and then the 7th Red Sky may result in a suspension.